 Private foundations in the United States are often interested in funding promising organizations and projects that are based outside of the country.
 When doing so, these foundations are required to follow certain rules and procedures promulgated by the IRS to help ensure that the foreign grantees are properly using those funds for charitable purposes.
 Currently, when a private foundation engages in international grantmaking, it has two options for complying with these rules: exercising expenditure responsibility or conducting an equivalency determination.

-An equivalency determination refers to the review and evaluation by a private foundation of whether a potential grantee is the foreign equivalent to a U.S. public charity.
+An equivalency determination generally refers to the review and evaluation by a private foundation of whether a potential grantee is the foreign equivalent to a U.S. public charity.
 This involves a review of its organization (governing documents) and operations to ensure it meets the following requirements described in Section 501(c)(3) of the Internal Revenue Code (IRC):